oniani/oniani.github.io/content/music/index.md

 - Howard Shore - Concerning Hobbits
 - Howard Shore - Samwise the Brave
 - Howard Shore - The Bridge of Khazad Dum
+- Howard Shore - The Council of Elrond (feat.
+"Aniron") [Theme for Aragorn and Arwen]
 - Hozier - Take Me to Church
 - Hudson Thames - How I Want Ya
 - ILLENIUM - In Your Wake (feat.
 Jeza) - Original Mix